Klaasje Meijer: Career

-Solo career
+In early 2015, Meijer auditioned for K3 Zoekt K3 (K3 seeks K3), a television talent show that sought to replace Karen Damen, Kristel Verbeke and Josje Huisman as the outgoing members of the pop group K3.
+In the final of 6 November 2015, she became the new blonde member of the group.
+With red-haired member Hanne Verbruggen and black-haired Marthe De Pillecyn, Meijer completed the new line-up of K3.
+She decided to continue with her official name Klaasje from now on and moved to Belgium, Antwerp, for K3.
+At the beginning of 2020, she moved back to The Netherlands, Rotterdam to live with her boyfriend.

+On 9 February 2021, Gert Verhulst and K3 announced during a press conference that Meijer had decided to leave the group.
+She did indicate that she would certainly stay with K3 for another year.
+Her successor was appointed by a talent show on Flemish and Dutch television: K2 zoekt K3 (K2 seeks K3).
+The winner and successor became Julia Boschman.

-Meijer appeared in De Slimste Mens Ter Wereld in 2021, but was eliminated after one episode.
+In 2021, Meijer appeared in De Slimste Mens Ter Wereld, but was eliminated after one episode.
 She subsequently took part in the SBS6 reality game show The Big Balance, in which celebrities challenge each other on slacklining, with the main challenge in the final to slackline across the Johan Cruijff Arena.
 Meijer won the final of the show on New Year's Day in 2022, being the only celeb to be able to fully cross the stadium.

 In 2022, she was the Scorpion on the second season of The Masked Singer in Flanders.
 Meijer debuted as Jitske in her first solo acting role in the film Boeien!.
 She performed a Grease medley at the Kinderprinsengrachtconcert in August 2022.
+In 2023, she appeared in the Dutch television game show Alles is Muziek.

 Personal life

-Meijer moved to Rotterdam in 2020.
+Meijer is in a relationship with lawyer Max van Geest.
+They got married in October 2024.